LBHackney-IT/Data-Platform-Playbook/docs/training-modules/module-3.md

 * The job parameters (everything you defined manually in ‘job details’ in the Glue console)
 * A crawler to crawl the results of your job as soon as it has completed

 You’ll create your module in the existing file: [terraform/25-aws-glue-job-sandbox.tf][job module in repo - sandbox].
 This link takes you to the main branch of the repository, but you should make sure you are in the branch you've created in the step below.
-To switch to a branch, yu

 To create your module, follow the steps from the [Playbook, Part 2][job module in playbook].
 Please *add your name* at the end of the module name and the job name.